cnorick/curse-of-strahd-notes/Characters/Vargas Vallakovich.md

 - ruthless heel
 	- prides himself on his good breeding and finely honed leadership skills
 - catchphrase: "All will be well!"
+- Has a bunch of nervous ticks
+	- smiling
 - He has a very brittle ego
 	- he lashes out at anyone who pokes fun at his festivals or treats him disrespectfully